-Sale of Companies to ALC-On December 31, 2005, the Company sold 2 operations to Automated Logic Corporation and Automated Logic Contracting Services, Inc. (together, "ALC") for approximately \$22.9 million in cash, net of transaction costs and a purchase price adjustment based upon the closing balance sheet for the transferred assets.
+Sale of Companies to ALC-On December 31, 2005, the Company sold two operations to Automated Logic Corporation and Automated Logic Contracting Services, Inc. (together, "ALC") for approximately \$22.9 million in cash, net of transaction costs and a purchase price adjustment based upon the closing balance sheet for the transferred assets.
 The receivable related to this sale was paid during the first quarter of 2006.
 The Company paid \$7.0 million in taxes related to this transaction during the first quarter of 2006.
-The after-tax income of these companies of \$0.1 million for the first quarter of 2005 has been reported in discontinued operations under "Operating loss, net of income tax expense."
+The after-tax income of these companies of \$0.9 million for the first nine months of 2005 has been reported in discontinued operations under "Operating income (loss), net of income tax benefit."